google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 @Exercise (20 minutes): {
 Think pair share: Discuss the possible charts that would be good for the different types of data on the following slides.

-It might be helpful to write the following list on the board, or have the students take notes, so they can reference it during their discussions with peers:
+It might be helpful to write the following list on the board or have students take notes, so they can reference it during their discussions with peers:

 * Line chart or bar chart depending on scope of the data
 * Scatter Plot